Mishuni/CNN_number_image/README.md

 # CNN_number_image
-AI that can classify the number 0~9 from the image by training through CNN algorithm and print sum ot the numbers in image
+AI that can classify the number 0~9 from the image by training through CNN algorithm and print sum ot numbers in an image

 # Image Processing (collect_image funtion)